 An effective employee offboarding process builds a security and compliance culture that protects the employer from liability, preserves team productivity, and potentially saves the company money.
 Even when an employee isn’t leaving on the best terms, the offboarding process is an opportunity to end the relationship on a positive note.

-The size of your company, industry regulations, and the employee's role will determine your specific approach to offboarding, but having a checklist will help you complete the transition with minimum disruption, close out any loose ends, and maintain confidentiality and data security.
+The size of your company, industry regulations, and the employee’s role will determine your specific approach, but having a offboarding checklist will help you complete the transition with minimum disruption, close out any loose ends, and maintain confidentiality and data security.

 2. Prepare for Knowledge Transfer